Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification.md

 ### Test Clients
 Two demo clients are available, both supporting any redirect_uri (not applicable for production integration).

+> Note that the following examples are running standard OpenID Connect flows and is provided as a quick example of the integration.
+> It is highly recommended that a standard library supporting OpenID Connect is utilized, which is available for almost any platform.

 **Code Authorization Example:**
 ```
 client_id: 0b5ac04e-5dbb-4bb8-a697-93152896a2f6